On Kesten's Multivariate Choquet-Deny Lemma: Statement of Results

 The further organisation of the paper is as follows.
-At first, we repeat for the readers convenience important implications of $\condC$, based on \cite{BDG2011}.
+At first, we repeat for the readers convenience important implications of $\condC$, based on \cite{BDGM2014}.
 Then we turn to the proof of the main theorem.
-It will be assumed throughout that $d>1$, that $[\supp \mu]$ satisfies $\condC$ and that \eqref{nozerocolumn} holds.
+It will be assumed throughout that $d>1$ and that $[\supp \mu]$ satisfies $\condC$. {\red Finally, we describe briefly how to extend the result to Markov chains on $\Rd$ generated by the action of invertible matrices.}